aleixsr/postfix-parser/README.md

 ####

 ./run.sh parse       # Import MAIL_LOG immediately
+# If all ok, remember to uncoment crontab -e line for mailpserser user!

-./run.sh prod        # Run the development server with automatic restart on edits
+./run.sh prod        # Run the server just to test if it works and binds ip and port correctly
+# Go to http://you-server-ip-address:8487/ and type password set in .env file ADMIN_PASS value.

 ####
 # PRODUCTION
 ####

-exit
+Ctrl+C (to quit PROD execution) exit (to quit mailparser session and login as root again)

 # (AS ROOT)
 # Production systemd service for the WebUI
 install -m 644 /home/mailparser/postfix-parser/postfix-parser.service /etc/systemd/system/
 systemctl daemon-reload
 systemctl enable postfix-parser.service
+systemctl start postfix-parser.service
+systemctl status postfix-parser.service

 ```